Store closures and sales recapture: Portfolio impact simulations

 Once a closure candidate is confirmed for closure – passed all thresholds/hurdles – the anticipated recaptured sales are distributed to impacted sister unit(s).

-The process is then repeated for additional closure candidate to determine if closure or retention is the appropriate action.
-Once the process has evaluated all candidates, a complete list of prioritized closure candidates is finalized.
+The process is then repeated for additional closure candidates to determine if closure or retention is the appropriate action.
+Once the process has evaluated all candidates, a complete list of prioritized closure candidates is finalized, and the aggregate impact of the recommended closures on total sales and profitability can be calculated.

 Analytics to insight